mxmssh/tvc/README.md

 pin.exe -t tvc.dll -i <syscalls list> -o <log file> -no_dll <1|0> -- <target_app>

--i <syscalls list> - file that contains syscalls list which process tainted data in the following format:
+-i <syscalls list> - file that contains syscalls list which process tainted data (PTAL syscalls.in for example)
-   <syscall_name> <address of system call in the target app>
 -o <log file> - file to write results
 -no_dll - if 1 - tvc will not consider code in shared dll.